Lato-org/speaky/README.md

 2. Install dependencies with `bundle install`

+3. Create your local `.env` file with `cp .env.example .env`

-3. Run the tests with `bundle exec rspec`
+4. Run the tests with `bundle exec rspec`